Carmelites of Mary Immaculate: Contribution to society

 A Sanskrit school was started in Mannanam in 1846; the St. Ephraim English school was begun there in 1890 and converted to a high school in 1903.
 Similarly in 1844, the first printing press in the Syro-Malabar Church was started at Mannanam.
 Deepika, the first newspaper of Kerala, was begun at Mannanam in 1887.
 After running it for more than a century, it was handed over to a registered company.
+In June 2023, Carmelites started a school for the marginalised in Dhangadhi.

 Global mission

 The CMI Congregation began its global mission in 1938 with the Iran Mission.
 The Iraq mission was undertaken in 1960.
 The priests worked in parishes and seminary formation.
 The missions to Europe and North America too began in the 1960s with involvement in pastoral ministry.
 The focus was shifted to Africa with the opening of Peru mission in 1975.
 In 1977 Missions were opened in South America and Kenya.
-Gradually missions were opened in African countries like Ghana, Botswana, Tanzania, Namibia and South American countries like Argentina, Chile, Ecuador and Paraguay.
+Gradually missions were opened in African countries like Madagascar, Ghana, Botswana, Tanzania, Namibia and South American countries like Argentina, Chile, Ecuador and Paraguay.
 The priests also serve in Australia, Philippines and in Indonesia.